gethubai/hubai-web/docs/extensions/development/brains/brainClientManager.md

 ### Sending a text prompt

-To send a text prompt to the brain, you can use the `sendTextPrompt` method of the BrainClient:
+To send a text prompt to the brain, you can use the [IBrainClient.conversation.sendTextPrompt](/docs/api/hubai-core/interfaces/services.ITextBrainCapability#sendtextprompt) method:

 ```ts
 const MyExtension: IExtension = {